 Important Details about the Gemstone

-If you are prescribed an astrological gemstone it is very important that you get all the details about:
+If you are prescribed a gemstone after your Vedic astrology reading it is very important that you get all the details about:

 Size: some stones require a minimum of four karats to be effective while others can be as small as one karat.

 Shape: sometimes certain stones are best when in a particular shape.
 Typical shapes used in Vedic astrology are oval, triangle, and square/rectangle.

 Clarity: Clarity is a very important factor with certain gemstones – in some circumstances choosing an unclear stone can cause a negative result.